Usage

 If you are using a Docker version of terraform-compliance

 binary is already packaged within the Docker Image.
-In case, you may need to use another version of terraform
+In case the auto-detection failed and you may need to use another version of terraform

 binary, you can still use -t